-We understand that even the best filters cannot eliminate the risk of exposure to inappropriate material.
-We will ensure the suitable positioning of screens to ensure that staff can monitor what children are accessing.
+We understand that a filter can reduce but not eliminate the risk of exposure to inappropriate material on the worldwide web.
+We will ensure the suitable positioning of computer screens to ensure that staff can monitor what children are accessing.
 Children will not use the Internet unless a member of staff is present.